COVID Response Team Frequently Asked Questions

 Some courses/programs will be returning to the classroom setting, while others will be held remotely.
 To view classes that are currently being offered, please visit Online Training.
 If you have questions, please contact a Community Education staff member at 978-556-3060 or firstname.lastname@example.org

 COVID impacted Corporate Education by putting training on hold, some classes were postponed.
 While other courses were moved to online formats, sometimes requiring curriculum adjustments.

-For 2021 we are planning for both in person and remote classes based on client needs and requirements.
+We are planning for both in person and remote classes based on client needs and requirements.